hark-streaming/hark-firebase-api/README.md

 # Firebase Emulator
 You can run the firestore emulator with `npm run serve` while in the functions folder to get an empty emulator.
-You can run `npm run dev` to start the emulator with a firebase imported Run the command `firebase emulators:export ./emulator_firestore` to export the current emulator firestore
+You can run `npm run dev` to start the emulator with a firebase imported Run the command `firebase emulators:export ./emulator_firestore` to export the current emulator firestore to the folder

 ## Deploying
 First you have to run `firebase login` to log in to your hark email.
 If you don't have access